Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/services/tfm_its_integration_guide.rst

   value will increase the memory footprint of the service.

-More information about the ``flash_layout.h`` content, not ITS related, is available in :doc:`platform readme </platform/ext/readme>` along with other platform information.
+More information about the ``flash_layout.h`` content, not ITS related, is available in :doc:`../platform/platform_ext_folder` along with other platform information.

 ITS Service Build Definitions